-Before you slap down your credit card and book that flight to KL, here’s a little curve ball: When planning your first trip to Malaysia, start it off in the riverside city of Melaka rather than Kuala Lumpur.
+Before you slap down your credit card and book that flight to KL, here’s a little curveball: When planning your first Malaysia itinerary, start it off in the riverside city of Melaka rather than Kuala Lumpur.

 While wandering around the ever-fascinating Melaka, you’ll likely question whether you’re in Southeast Asia.
 With a background of strong European colonial influences, Melaka is not exactly a run-of-the-mill Asian travel destination.

 And that’s all part of the city’s charm.

 Portuguese, Dutch, and British colonists all once called Melaka home, and what you’ll find in the old colonial city doesn’t betray that history.
 (Let’s not forget the Malay influences, too!)

 No, this old riverside town is no longer an undiscovered tourist destination.
 As little as you’ve likely heard about Melaka, don’t expect that you’ll be travelling alone here.
-It’s a favourite on the Malaysian backpacker trail, and an ever-increasing hordes of tourists pounding the pavement prove it.
+It’s a favourite on the Malaysian backpacker trail with ever-increasing hordes of tourists pounding the pavement prove it.

 What to Do in Melaka